ananjaser1211/hadesRom_Reports/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Create a feature request to help us software more useful
+about: Create a feature request to suggest useful ideas for us
 title: "[Feature]"
 labels: ''
 assignees: ''